Dudemanguy/mpv-manga-reader/README.md

 mpv-manga-reader is a script aimed at making mpv a usable manga reader (it also works great with LN scans). mpv is almost unrivalled at opening images and archives thanks to its high quality rendering, scaling, and shading capabilities, but there's no way internally for it to have something like a double page mode that people expect from manga reading software.
 Therefore, I created this script to help alleviate those shortcomings and hopefully convince you to finally abandon mcomix.

 ## Usage
+Note: requires at least mpv 0.34 to function correctly.
 Just place `manga-reader.lua` in your scripts directory and then load up a directory of images or an archive.
 Non-images and archives are removed based on their extension.
 If you have some weird, special snowflake image/archive format, just let me know and I can add it to the array.

 By default, starting mpv-manga-reader is bound to `y`.
 When turning the reader on, it will enter manga mode and single page mode (by default) and rebind some keys.
 Here are the defaults.